-Figure 2 on page 6 shows the "IBM Director Console" window with VMM and its tasks in the Tasks pane.
+Figure 2 shows the IBM Director Console window with VMM and its tasks in the Tasks pane.

 Figure 2.
-VMM interactive asks that are displayed in IBM Director Console
+VMM interactive tasks that are displayed in IBM Director Console

 The 🛒 icon is used to identify the following VMM features:

 - The Virtual Machine Manager task

 - The VMM Systems group

 - Windows, event actions, scheduler tasks, and help topics that are provided by VMM